LindeEugen/CNI-SC/README.md

 "subsets.m" is the function find the sub-sets of a specific from a given set.

 "union.m" is the function union of two sets of positive integers.

+"alarm_500.txt" is the Alarm causal network with sample numbers of 500.